 Higher-than-average rates of ALS on the island of Guam have led scientists to suspect a possible toxic factor may have been involved there, at least historically.
 Recent evidence suggests that inclusion in the native peoples' diet of poisonous nuts from the indigenous cycad trees could be an explanation.

-The heavy metals lead, mercury and arsenic, although they can be toxic to the nervous system, haven't been shown to be causative agents in ALS.
+The heavy metals lead, mercury, aluminum, and arsenic, although they can be toxic to the nervous system, have not been shown to be causative agents in ALS.

 Genetic influences on ALS

 The term "familial" ALS means that there is more than one occurrence of the disease in a family.
 The term "sporadic" applies when there is no known history of other family members with the disease.
 The term "genetic" can apply to both familial and sporadic ALS.
 In some sporadic cases, the family history may not be known.
 In others, parents may have died before showing signs of the disease.
 In still others, an ALS-causing genetic mutation may not have been present in either parent but may have occurred for the first time in the person with the disease.
 Once an ALS-causing mutation has occurred in someone, his or her children can inherit it, and their disease would be considered "familial."
 At least 25 different loci1 are thought to harbor ALS-causing mutations.
 Loci is the plural form of locus, which refers to the position of a gene or other significant sequence on a chromosome.

 ALS1, associated with a mutation in SOD1 (superoxide dismutase 1) gene.
 Mutations in the SOD1 gene account for about 15% of familial ALS within European populations, 30% among Asian populations, and some cases of sporadic ALS.
 SOD1 was the first gene found to be associated with familial ALS, and a mouse model of SOD1-associated ALS is widely used in research today.
 Mutations in the SOD1 gene were identified as a cause of familial ALS in 1993.
 Since then, scientists have discovered many more flawed genes that can cause familial ALS.